NATIONAL ANIMAL CRACKERS DAY

 National Animal Crackers Day on April 18th each year celebrates a childhood favorite.
 A box of these sweet animal-shaped crackers not only provided a delicious snack, but they also offered a little entertainment, too!

 The celebration brings us back to our childhood memories and the many boxes of Animal Crackers we shared with our friends.
 Animal Crackers refer to a type of small cookie baked in the shape of circus or zoo animals, such as a lion, tiger, bear or elephant.
 The most common variety is light-colored and slightly sweet.
 However, makers also offer chocolate and frosted varieties, too.
 Even though animal crackers are made with layered dough, much like crackers, they are sweet like cookies.

 Do you want to play with your animal crackers?
 Play a little Animal Cracker Bingo at snack time.
 Download and print as many of the blank cards as you need.
 Most brands of animal crackers have 13 different kinds of animals.
 To play bingo, everyone will need about two of every kind of animal.
 (Sounds a little familiar, doesn’t it?)
-Then they randomly place their animal crackers on their bingo card.
-As the animals are called, they take the correct cracker off the card and snack!
+Then, randomly place animal crackers on the bingo card.
+As the animals are called, take the correct cracker off the card and snack!
 The empty space represents the called animal.
 The first person to get a bingo wins!
 Add yogurt for dipping while the game plays on.

 NATIONAL ANIMAL CRACKER DAY HISTORY